 SPICY KANI SALAD RECIPE-

 This Japanese Kani Salad made with thin strips of crab and cucumber and tossed in a spicy dressing is absolutely phenomenal.
-It’s hard to believe that the salad only requires 3 simple ingredients and a few more for the Kani salad dressing.
+It’s hard to believe that the salad only requires 3 simple ingredients and the dressing.

 Spicy Kani Salad ingredients are quite simple and may all be easily found at your local grocery store.

-- Crab Meat– Imitation crab sticks work great.
+- Crab Meat– Imitation crab sticks work great but you can use leftover crab meat.

-- Panko crumbs– Adds texture to the salad.
+- Panko crumbs– The toasted panko crumbs add texture to the salad.

 - Mango– In many restaurants, mango slices are added to the salad for a slight sweetness.
 Perfect when fresh mangos are in season!